Let's check out the details, shall we?

 ☆.•°☆ GIVEAWAY! ☆°•.☆

-Once again, if you'd like to win a copy of Yesterday Today Always, please enter below with Rafflecopter.
+Once again, if you'd like to win a copy of Express Pursuit, please enter below with Rafflecopter.
 NOTE: You might want to check the spam or junk mail folders for your email host, in case you receive an email about the contest.
 Some filters are nit-pickier than others.
 Please whitelist my email address, firstname.lastname@example.org, as well as the author's - email@example.com - to make sure you don't miss any notifications from us!

-You can leave a comment below for bonus points, but make sure you enter through the widget below as well.
+You can leave a comment on this post for bonus points, but make sure you enter through the widget below as well.
 A randomizer will be used to select the five winners.